AdaShoelace/hadlock/README.md

 xorg-xeyes
 xterm
 ```
-## Contributors
-If you would like to contribute please as to join the [trello](https://trello.com/hadlock/home) on which we track tasks.

 ## Honorable mentions
 During the development of Hadlock I've found alot of inspiration in other projects and gotten help and insight from people far more experienced than myself.